-Bologna in 2006 was declared a UNESCO Creative City of Music, a prestigious award that celebrates the rich musical tradition and the current lively scene.
+In 2006 Bologna was declared a UNESCO Creative City of Music, a prestigious award that celebrates the rich musical tradition and the current lively scene.
 Music for Bologna represents tradition, creativity, and identity.
 In Bologna, in continuity with a glorious past, music plays an extraordinary importance due to the presence of prominent institutions such as the Municipal Theater, the International Museum and the music library, the Conservatory named after Padre Martini, the Department of Music and Theater of the University, and the Philharmonic Academy.
 The UNESCO title recognizes a widespread creative fabric of musical production and fruition, articulated in festivals of international importance and in continuous cultural activities.
-The important seasons of classical music, the appointments in the fields of contemporary music, the jazz played in the live venues, the shows designed for children, the presence of songwriters and youth groups and much more, makes up the unique musical panorama.
+The important seasons of classical music, appointments in the fields of contemporary music, jazz played in the live venues, shows designed for children, the presence of songwriters and youth groups and much more, make up the unique musical panorama.

 Bologna is home to the most famous European park, the Skate Park, which attracts fans from all over the world and is also famous for its basketball teams including the Virtus Basketball Team of Bologna and the baseball team Fortitudo.
 Sports in Bologna are a social phenomenon with a strong economic value that significantly contribute to the strategic goals of solidarity and prosperity pursued by the European Union.